vgurianov/uml-sp/docs/case_studies/fractal/fractal.md

 added non-standard element.
 In considered case, it's posible.<br/>
 Infinitely large linked list is a non-standard element.
 Also, first item of list is a non-standard element but item of list tail isn't a non-standard element.<br/>
-If List class has "divide" operation then Item class define infinitesimal elements.
+If *List* class has "divide" operation then *Item* class define infinitesimal elements.

 ## Verification
-We denote the Hausdorff dimension by *d*.
+We denote the box-counting dimension by *d*.
 Let *e* be a length of covering, let *n* be an amount of elements of covering.
 First two a step can calculate to hand.<br/> In the first step, *p* = 1, *e* = 1/3, *n* = 3x4 = 12, *d* =ln*N(e)*/ln(1/*e*) = 2.48490665/1.098612289 = 2.261859507.<br/> In the second step, *p* = 2, *e* = (1/3)/3 = 1/9, *n* = 4x4x3 = 48, *d* = 3.871201011/ 2.197224577= 1.761859507.<br/>
 In this way,
 <p><img src="lim.png" alt="" /></p>
 i.e., accurate value *d* is 1.262<br/>
-The result of measurement to simulation model is shown on Fig. 3, where Dt is accurate value of Hausdorff dimension, eps is *e*.
+The result of measurement to simulation model is shown on Fig. 3, where Dt is accurate value of box-counting dimension, eps is *e*.
 <p><img src="Screenshot.png" alt="" /></p>
 Figure 3.
 Results of measurement to simulation model<br/>
-As we see, the measurement value of Hausdorff dimension converges to accurate value.
+As we see, the measurement value of box-counting dimension converges to accurate value.

 ## The simulation model in C++ code:
 [ClassesOfFractalProject.h](https://github.com/vgurianov/uml-sp/blob/master/examples/fractal/ClassesOfFractalProject.h),